 What Requirements Are There For Traveling To UK?
 Find Out Here

 The United Kingdom is one of Europe’s most popular travel destinations.
-While other countries in Europe are still reeling from the impact of COVID-19, life in the U.K has largely returned to normal, owing mostly to the nation’s high vaccination rate and effective safeguarding measures, including testing and quarantine.
+While other countries in Europe are still reeling from the impact of COVID-19, life in the U.K. has largely returned to normal, owing mostly to the nation’s high vaccination rate and effective safeguarding measures, including testing and quarantine.

 Vaccinated Arrivals

-Vaccinated British citizens returning to the United Kingdom are not subject to the same requirements as the unvaccinated.
-For vaccinated people, travel into the U.K. is very simple.
-Before travelling, you must book an approved UK day 2 lateral flow test and complete a passenger locator form.
+Before traveling, you must book an approved UK day 2 lateral flow test and complete a passenger locator form.
 You will be required to include your test’s booking reference in your passenger locator form.
 Upon arrival, quarantine is not required.

 However, you must complete your COVID-19 lateral flow test.
 You can also book a PCR test, though many people find them to be very inconvenient.
 You must take your test before the end of your second day in the country.
 If your result is positive, you must quarantine.
 If you have taken a lateral flow test and it is positive, you must take an additional PCR test.

 COVID Vaccination

 If you have not been vaccinated at home in the United Kingdom, then the British authorities might not consider you as fully vaccinated.
 To qualify as fully vaccinated, you must have proof of full vaccination, with an approved vaccine.
-Your course of vaccinations must have been completed no less than 14 days prior to your arrival in the United Kingdom.
-Vaccines approved in the United Kingdom are:

 • Pfizer/BioNTech